How to Choose the Right Colors for Your Non-Profit

 Health = Red, Purple

 Spiritual = Blue

 One additional thing to consider is cultural relationships with color.
 If your non-profit operates in multiple countries you need to be considerate of the associations each culture has with a particular color in your brand.

 Building your color palette

-a color or two, it?s time to build out your full-color palette.
-It may seem daunting to come up with your palette, but luckily there are proven methods to creating great-looking palettes.
+Once you’ve chosen a color or two, it’s time to build out your full-color palette.
+It may seem daunting to come up with your palette, but luckily there are proven methods to create great-looking palettes.

 Complementary palettes use opposite colors to create visually striking designs.
 You may consider using a complementary palette if your brand needs to be visually striking and elicit strong emotions.

 - Blue & Orange